Sears, facing liquidation, says it will close 80 more stores

 NEW YORK (AP) — Sears is closing 80 more stores as it teeters on the brink of liquidation.

-The 130-year old retailer set a deadline of Friday for bids for its remaining stores to avert closing down completely.
+The iconic retailer, once the nation’s largest department store chain, set a deadline of Friday for bids for its remaining stores to avert closing down completely.

 The retailer that began out as a mail order catalog in the 1880s has been in a slow death spiral, hobbled by the Great Recession and then overwhelmed by rivals both down the street and across the internet.

 The 80 stores are due to close by March.
-That’s in addition to 182 stores already slated for closure.
-The company filed for Chapter 11 bankruptcy protection in October .
+That’s in addition to 182 stores already slated for closure, including 142 by the end of 2108 and 40 by February.
+The company filed for Chapter 11 bankruptcy protection in October , saying at the time it would close more than 20 percent of all stores, keeping open only its 500 most profitable locations.

-At the time of the filing, it operated about 700 Sears and Kmart stores.

 Most Read Business Stories